 Sue Keith (18:07)

-am. for those who don't know, DCA Live is an events and networking company that brings together executives at different levels for peer to peer networking and information sharing, insight sharing, et cetera. so Doug Anderson runs DCA Live.
-I know, you know, Doug, I had actually been a sponsor of his. had been putting on monthly virtual CMO roundtables since Covid started.
+I am.
+For those who don't know, DCA Live is an events and networking company that brings together executives at different levels for peer-to-peer networking and information sharing, insight sharing, et cetera.
+Doug Anderson runs DCA Live.
+I had actually been a sponsor of his.
+We had been putting on monthly virtual CMO roundtables since Covid started, so we had worked together for quite a while and become friends.

 Elizabeth Shea (19:07)